 These two images were taken from http://srs.dl.ac.uk/OTHER/NEWSROUND/Issue_10/px10.htm to illustrate the potential power of crystal annealing:

-Cryocrystallography was pioneered in the early days by the likes of Hakon Hope and Ada Yonath who did extensive work on extremely difficult projects like the ribosome, [see Hope, H. (1988): Cryocrystallography of Biological Macromolecules: a Generally Applicable Method.
+Cryocrystallography on proteins was pioneered in the early days by the likes of Hakon Hope and Ada Yonath who did extensive work on extremely difficult projects like the ribosome, [see Hope, H. (1988): Cryocrystallography of Biological Macromolecules: a Generally Applicable Method.
 Acta Cryst.
 B44 22-26] and whose contributions in using a method that we now take for granted should not be overlooked.
 Gregory Petsko had done pioneering work prior to that on protein crystals at sub-freezing temperatures in flow cells for the purposes of studying enzyme reactions, but this did not involve collecting data at liquid nitrogen temperatures.
 More recently Elspeth Garman has been doing a lot of research into cryo-protection and especially radiation damage.

 The earliest attempts at cryo-crystallography involved picking up oil-covered protein crystals mounted on small glass spatulae or pitch-forks and was particularly time-consuming and cumbersome.
 However the most frequently used method of cryo crystal mounting used today is the fiber loop method which was popularized by Teng [see Teng, T.Y.
 (1990): Mounting Crystals for Macromolecular Crystallography in a Free-Standing Thin Film.
 J. Appl.
 Cryst.
 23 387-391] in the early 1990's.
 The setup is deceptively simple, consisting of a magnetic base, a metal pin and a fiber loop secured to each other by epoxy glue.
 Hampton Research has made a lot of money selling kits to make these loops - see their array of cryocrystallography equipment.
 Hampton have also done an excellent job of standardizing hardware so that going to synchrotrons with exotic loop bases is now largely a thing of the past.